SAP-archive/teched2020-DT261/exercises/ex0/README.md

-# Level 1 Heading

-In this exercise, you will...

-## Level 2 Heading
+# Deploying the web shop

+In this exercise, you will run the web shop in your IDE, then you will package the deployable artefact and deploy it to SAP Cloud Platform.
+At the end you should be able to access the deployed web shop using your browser.

+## Set up your IDE

+## Run locally

+## Push to SAP Cloud Platform

 After completing these steps you will have....